Regional Transportation & Agency Governance

 Image for Regional park districts: East Bay Regional Park District: East Bay Hills Conservation Program.

-Establishes the East Bay Hills Conservation Program to protect 30,000 acres of natural lands in Alameda and Contra Costa Counties.
-Authorizes the East Bay Regional Park District to restore habitats, enhance recreation, and develop public trails.
-Requires local planning documents to recognize the East Bay Hills as an area of statewide significance by January 2026.
-Mandates collaboration with Native American tribes and local partners on conservation projects.
+Establishes the East Bay Hills Conservation Program to protect 30,000 acres of natural habitat and recreation areas.
+Authorizes the East Bay Regional Park District to acquire land and implement conservation projects.
+Requires local governments to recognize the East Bay Hills as a statewide significant area by 2026.
+Mandates collaboration with Native American tribes on preservation and recreational initiatives.

 Image for San Diego County Air Pollution Control District: governing board: alternate members.